efrenmarin45/Front-end-Developer-Interview-Questions/README.md

 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
+1. creating a function that is undeclared
+2. declare variable to set to function with no parameters
+3. create new instance of Person constructor
 * What's the difference between `.call` and `.apply`? http://stackoverflow.com/questions/1986896/what-is-the-difference-between-call-and-apply The difference is that apply lets you invoke the function with arguments as an Array; call requires the parameters be listed explicitly (Comma).
 A useful mnemonic is "A for array and C for comma."